kubecost/docs/network-allocation.md

 This will show you top source and destination IP addresses and bytes transferred on the node where this pod is running.

-### Whitelisting internal addresses
+### Overriding traffic classification

-For addresses that are outside of your cluster but inside your VPC, Kubecost supports IP or CIDR block whitelisting.
-This feature can be configured in your [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) under `networkCosts.config`.
-Any address within the whitelist will be considered in region and in zone traffic.
+For traffic routed to addresses outside of your cluster but inside your VPC, Kubecost supports IP or CIDR block classification.
+This feature can be configured in your [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml#L256-L277) under `networkCosts.config`.
+Classifications are defined as follows:

+* in-zone - a list of addresses/ranges that will be classified as in-zone, which is free for most providers.
+* in-region - a list of addresses/ranges that will be classified as the same region between source and destinations but different zones.
+* cross-region -- a list of addresses/ranges that will be classified as different region from the source regions

 ### Troubleshooting